Cybersecurity vs cyber resilience – what is the difference?

 Cyber resilience involves more than cybersecurity.
 With cybersecurity, either something is secure or it isn’t.
 On the other hand, with cyber resilience, there are multiple factors to be considered, such as threat identification or having a recovery plan in place.
 The National Cyber Security Council (NCSC) use a four-step approach to cyber resilience:

-• Prepare: Accept that you will be a victim of a cyber-attack and create plans for if this does happen.
+• Prepare: Accept that you will be a victim of a cyber-attack and create plans for when this happens.

 • Absorb: When you are attacked, your company should be able to absorb the issue and retain business critical functions thanks to careful preparation.